Filters

 No

-• If set to false, results with count = 0 will be omitted from the response.
+If set to false, empty results will be omitted from the response.

-• If result is empty and zerofill=true, fields will be loaded with null/0 to provide a schema.
+If true, fields for empty results will be loaded with null or 0 to provide a schema.

-See Example Queries for an example of how this flag works.
+See the Example Queries section for an example of how this flag works.

 No